What is Superior Capsular Reconstruction?

 The goal of this technique is to reconstruct the superior capsule, the upper portion of the shoulder joint’s capsular lining, through use of a thick dermal patch.
 Through shoulder arthroscopy, the dermal patch is introduced into the shoulder joint, and then attached to the head of the humerus on one side and the top of the glenoid on the other side, as well as to the front and back of the rotator cuff tendons.
 This has been proven to provide substantial improvement in pain and function of the shoulder in patients with an “irreparable” rotator cuff tear.

-Recovery and Rehabilitation Following Superior Capsular Reconstruction
+What is the Recovery Following Superior Capsular Reconstruction?

 Superior Capsular Reconstruction has been shown to be quite effective at restoring mobility and improving function in patients affected by an “irreparable” rotator cuff tear.
 Following this rotator cuff surgery technique, patients will be required to wear a sling or similar device for a predetermined amount of time.
 Dr. Provencher will also prescribe a very detailed and individualized physical therapy program to strengthen the repaired shoulder joint and allow for a quick return to full function.